 BRITE RANCH RAID

 BRITE RANCH RAID.
-The ranch of Lucas Charles Briteqv, at Capote Peak in western Presidio County, was attacked by about forty-five Mexicans, possibly supporters of Francisco (Pancho) Villa, on Christmas Day 1917.
+The ranch of Lucas Charles Brite, at Capote Peak in western Presidio County, was attacked by about forty-five Mexicans, possibly supporters of Francisco (Pancho) Villa, on Christmas Day 1917.
 The raid was well planned.
 The attackers cut the ranch's telephone lines to prevent any call for help.
 They chose a holiday, when most of the ranch workers were away and the Brites were at their Marfa home.
 The family of T. T. Van Neill, ranch foreman, was at the ranch.
 The first awareness of the assault came when the foreman's father saw riders dismounting in the yard and scattering for cover.
 He fired on the evident leader of the attackers, and a gunfight developed between the Neills and the raiders.
 The bandits captured two ranch workers and sent one, José Sánchez, to tell the Neills that the other would be killed if they did not surrender.
 The Neills knew they were outnumbered and gave the raiders the key to Brite's Store to appease them.
 After looting the store of clothes, canned goods, and cash, the raiders rounded up the best horses and stole all the ranch's saddles.
 During the looting of the store, postman Mickey Welch arrived at the ranch in his mail stage with two Mexican passengers.
 The robbers shot the passengers and hanged Welch in the store.

 El Paso Times, December 27, 1917, January 4, 1918.
+Dallas Morning News, December 28, 1917.
 Noel Leonard Keith, The Brites of Capote (Fort Worth: Texas Christian University Press, 1950).
 Virginia Madison, The Big Bend Country of Texas (Albuquerque: University of New Mexico Press, 1955; rev. ed., New York: October House, 1968).
 Ronnie C. Tyler, The Big Bend (Washington: National Park Service, 1975).
 U.S. Senate, Investigation of Mexican Affairs: Preliminary Reports and Hearings (66th Cong., 2d Sess.; 2 vols., Washington: GPO, 1920).
 Harry Warren Papers, Archives of the Big Bend, Sul Ross State University.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Julia Cauble Smith, "BRITE RANCH RAID," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qyb02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Julia Cauble Smith, "BRITE RANCH RAID," accessed July 05, 2020, http://www.tshaonline.org/handbook/online/articles/qyb02.